genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/event-handler-api.md

 # Custom event handlers

 Custom event handlers provide a way of implementing business logic in Java or Kotlin outside the Genesis GPAL Event Handler definition, in a more traditional and flexible development approach.
 Genesis has 3 different flavours of custom event handlers:
-- Async - The Async event handler uses the Kotlin coroutines API to simplify asynchronous development.
+- Async.
+This event handler uses the Kotlin coroutines API to simplify asynchronous development.
 This is the underlying implementation used in GPAL event handlers.
- RxJava3 - RxJava3 event handlers use the RxJava3 library which is a popular option for composing asynchronous event based programs.
+ - RxJava3.
+These event handlers use the RxJava3 library, which is a popular option for composing asynchronous event-based programs.
-- Sync - Creates synchronous event handlers.
+- Sync.
+This creates synchronous event handlers.

 Each custom event handler must define an input message type `I` and an output message type `O` (like GPAL event handlers do).
 Please see the [type-safe messages](../../Inter-process%20messages/type-safe-messages.md) section for more information.

 ## Event handler interface

 The event handler interface is the common supertype of AsyncEventHandler, Rx3EventHandler and SyncEventHandler, but it is not meant to be used on its own.
 It provides basic options for each event handler definition, which can be overriden.
-See Kotlin methods explanation below:
+See the Kotlin methods explanation below:

 | Name | Signature | Default value | Description |
 |---|---|---|---|